 Unearthing Collective Wisdom: Strengthening Disaster Preparedness & Early Action

-The Situation:
+The Situation

-Early Warning Systems (EWSs) are an important part of achieving relief and development goals.
-Their purpose is to prevent and/or mitigate the effects of disasters – be they related to weather, conflict or disease.
-Most EWSs, however, are still focused on triggering action by governments and official stakeholders that speeds up and increases the effectiveness of humanitarian relief efforts.
-While more attention is being given to designing people-centered EWSs, especially regarding the development of the warnings, less progress has been made in understanding how to best elicit early preparation, prevention, and mitigation actions from the exposed and vulnerable populations themselves.
+Food for the Hungry conducted a comprehensive literature review of psychology and social & behavioral change theory & practice to propose a socially – and behaviorally – informed approach to Early Warning System (EWS) design, development, and implementation.
+EWSs are an important part of achieving relief and development goals.
+Their purpose is to prevent and/or mitigate the effects of disasters – be they related to weather, conflict, or disease.
+Most EWSs, however, are focused on triggering action by governments and official stakeholders to speed up and increase the effectiveness of humanitarian relief efforts.
+While more attention is being given to designing and developing people-centered EWSs, less progress has been made in understanding how to best elicit early preparation, prevention, and mitigation actions from the exposed and vulnerable populations themselves.

-Food for the Hungry conducted a comprehensive literature review of psychology, social and behavioral change theory and practice to propose a socially- and behaviorally-informed approach to EWS design, development, and implementation.
-The approach focuses on identifying proper early actions and the determinants of those behaviors in order to improve the likelihood that affected populations heed early warnings and take proper action to protect themselves and the resources they may require for recovery.
+Food for the Hungry’s (FH’s) approach focuses on identifying proper early actions and the determinants of those behaviors.
+By doing so they hope to improve the likelihood that affected populations heed early warnings and take proper action to protect themselves and the resources they may require for recovery.
 While the paper makes a strong case for applying a behavioral approach, it does not provide stakeholders with practical tools to do so.

-The Journey:
+The Journey

-Together with GLP, Food for the Hungry (FH) tested several Participatory Learning and Action (PLA) tools in drought-prone northern Kenya to identify resilience behaviors and their determinants.
-We trained local staff to facilitate the data-collecting process and analysis, and conducted the training with the GLP/FH trainers joining virtually and the Kenya field-staff in-person in the field.
+Together with GLP, FH tested several Participatory Learning and Action (PLA) tools in drought-prone northern Kenya to identify resilience behaviors and their determinants.
+We trained local staff to facilitate the data-collecting process and analysis; with GLP/FH trainers joining virtually and the Kenya field staff working in person.

-• engage community members to analyze their own situation and provide critical information from their perspective to the NGO staff
+• engage community members to analyze their own situation and provide critical information from their perspective to the NGO staff.

-• encourage curiosity and humility on the part of the NGO staff
+• encourage curiosity and humility on the part of the NGO staff.

 • are a relatively simple methodology that is commonly used in development work.

-The Impact:
+The Impact

 As a result of this collaboration, FH field staff have been strengthened in the skills of research, qualitative tools and methodology, as well as learning-centered principles and practices.
 The 3-week program was profound in what it accomplished in these virtual times: the data collected, the findings and recommendations offered, and the prototype process for replication elsewhere.

-As one team member stated: “Personally, this is the first time that I have been exposed to PLA tools.
+As one team member stated, “Personally, this is the first time that I have been exposed to PLA tools.
 I will not forget this and am so grateful.
-It will help us in our work and we have become better facilitators. … We have learned so much from each other, about doing meaningful research, and collaborative processes.”
+It will help us in our work and we have become better facilitators…We have learned so much from each other, about doing meaningful research, and collaborative processes.”

 What is a PLA tool?

 Participatory Learning and Action (PLA) is an approach for learning about and engaging with communities.
-It has been around for a long time and combines an ever-growing number of techniques and methods with skillful facilitation to collect rich data to help planning, decision-making and programming.
+It has been around for a long time and combines an ever-growing number of techniques and methods with skillful facilitation to collect rich data to help planning, decision-making, and programming.

 Download the Final Products from the Food Security and Nutrition Network